npucino/sandpyper/docs/ML and SA.md

 1. The silhouette coefficient of any observation can be computed and ranges from -1 to 1.
 2. When of positive sign, the closest $s_i$ is to 1, the better fit in its current cluster
 3. When of negative sign, the closest  $s_i$ is to -1, the better fit in its neighbor cluster
-4. When  $s=0$, then  $i$ could be equally placed in the current cluster or in its neighbour.
+4. When  $s=0$, then  $i$ could be equally placed in the current cluster or in its neighbor.
 With this on mind, it is now possible to compute the overall clustering performance as:

 $$